 Your best choice depends on the exercises it will be used for, and in what kind of environment.

 Power Bars are meant for the “big 3” powerlifting lifts: back squat, bench press and deadlift.
 These lifts are what powerlifting competitions are all about.
 But over the years they have also been embraced as good lifts for pretty much anyone to do, over a wide range of goals and training styles, so power bars are what you’ll see at commercial gyms and lots of other places.
-There are also special extra-long deadlift bars that are a sub-class of powerlifting bars.

 - Stiff Steel to faciliate slow, controlled movements with minimal whip action